Please attempt this at home.

 We’re still too excited with them just with butter and syrup or honey, but they can just as easily be made savory with goat cheese and chives, Jarlsberg and olives, what have you.
 Today I was too full after three to eat a fourth, so I left it on the griddle to cool and it dried into a delightful cracker that went great with both sprouted chickpea hummus and chocolate-hazelnut spread.

-It’s become a canard that the Chinese character for “crisis” also means “opportunity.”
+Too bad the Chinese character for “crisis” doesn’t also mean “opportunity.”
+(The interpretation is untrue/imprecise; thank the president who gave us the famous “I am a jelly donut” translation for its first introduction to English.)
 But the failure of my lifelong diet has given me a chance to discover things I’d never otherwise have left my studio to try.